-I have found that roe that has been frozen and thawed out to many times will also go very soft and you may end up popping many eggs when you tie them into spawn bags.
+I have found that roe that has been frozen and thawed out too many times will also go very soft and you may end up popping many eggs when you tie them into spawn bags.

 In the picture above you can see how I stack the then freeze multiple bags of eggs.
-I do it this way because I can snap the frozen eggs into smaller amounts if I need less eggs.
-Eggs frozen in a jar are like solid chunk and the entire jar would need to be thawed.
+I do it this way because I can snap the frozen eggs into smaller amounts if I need fewer eggs.
+Eggs frozen in a jar are like a solid chunk and the entire jar would need to be thawed.